WallStreetMojo

 As you already know, direct costs are identifiable.
 The challenge the business faces is with indirect costs.

-For unidentifiable costs, the business can see how much they can expand on a long term basis, and then they can measure the benefit.
+For unidentifiable costs, the business can see how much it can expand on a long-term basis and then measure the benefit.

 It is similar to understanding fixed and variable costs.
-If you understand how they work, it would be easier for you as a business to use them for your advantage.
+If you understand how they work, it would be easier for you as a business to use them to your advantage.

 Direct vs. Indirect Cost Video